Athira-Sabu/backstage/plugins/notifications/README.md

 ### Features

 - **Frontend Plugin**: Displays notifications in a dedicated page within Backstage.
-- **Backend Plugin**: Stores notifications in a database, fetches new notifications via REST API endpoints and Web Sockets.
+- **Backend Plugin**: Stores notifications in a database, fetches new notifications via REST API endpoints and WebSockets.
 - **Common Plugin**: Contains shared types and utilities used by both the backend and frontend plugins.

 ![Notification UI](../../assets/notifications/Notifications_UI.png)